gomig/lister/README.md

 **JsonStringResolver:** this resolver parse lister fields from json string.

+**JsonMapperResolver:** this resolver parse lister fields from json string with rename and add prefix to sort field.

 **FiberFormResolver:** this resolver parse lister fields from goFiber request context (json, form and xml supported).

 #### Request Fields Signature